 Poet and letterpress artist Dennis Gould began the early 1960s in Stafford Prison.
 Serving with the Royal Engineers during the 1950s, he later took up the cause of the Committee of 100, the direct-action wing of the anti-nuclear movement, carrying out acts of non-violent civil disobedience for which he was detained at her Majesty’s pleasure.
 In 1965 Dennis helped to organise an anarchist fringe festival of poetry at the Octagon in Bath.
 He continued to campaign and work with Peace News and then […]

 Di Parkin, Secretary of Bristol Radical History Group shares her memories of 1968 from the Vietnam anti-war demonstrations and the women’s equal pay strike at Ford's Dagenham to the 'Prague spring', the Russian invasion of Czechoslovakia and Enoch Powell’s 'rivers of blood' speech.
+Watch this talk

 Professor Bush offers a critical reassessment of the events of 1968 and their aftermath.
 He will look at May '68 in Paris in a broader context of global protest and changing narratives of political analysis and authentic action.
 He will give a brief account of his own experiences of the summer of 1968 at the Democratic Convention in Chicago, in the wake of the assassinations of Martin Luther King, Bobby Kennedy and Malcolm X. Thirdly, Professor Bush will examine a late echo of the sixties in the […]